LDWells/Application-Tracker/README.md

 **Post-condition:** Comment is saved and visible under the post.

 ### Stretch Goals
-**Google Sign-In Integration:** Implement Google OAuth2 for user authentication to allow users to log in and sign up using their Google accounts.
+**Google Sign-In Integration:** Implement Google OAuth2 for oldUser authentication to allow users to log in and sign up using their Google accounts.

 **Google Calendar API Integration:** Use the Google Calendar API to sync application-related events (e.g., interviews, deadlines) with users' Google Calendars for better event management and reminders.

-**TinyMCE Integration**: Use TinyMCE as a rich text editor for writing posts and comments in the community section to enhance the user experience.
+**TinyMCE Integration**: Use TinyMCE as a rich text editor for writing posts and comments in the community section to enhance the oldUser experience.

 **Additional Stretch Goals (Optional):**
 - **WebSocket Communication:** Implement real-time notifications using WebSocket to notify users about upcoming deadlines, new tasks, or status updates.